Pocheon: Economy

 70 percent of the total area is forest, while arable land only accounts for 18.5 percent.
 The area with the lowest percentage of cultivatable area Idong-myeon with 6.5 percent in contrast to the highest region being Gasan-myeon with 39.6%.
 The main crops produced in Pocheon include rice and barley as well as sesame and perilla as local specialties.
 Sesames are produced in Ildong-myeon on a large scale, as is Perilia in Yeongbuk-myeon.
 In addition, oyster mushroom and poultry farming are active in the city.
 Ginseng and pine nuts are also often harvested due to the geographical features.
-The cultivation of apples and Korean pears in Yeongbuk-myeon has been famous for many years.
-The livestock industry is active in Sinbuk-meyon, especially in areas such as raising Han-u (Korean traditional cattle) and pigs and in Hwahyeon-myeon.
+The cultivation of apples and Korean pears (Pyrus pyrifolia) in Yeongbuk-myeon has been famous for many years.
+The livestock industry is active in Sinbuk-myeon, especially in areas such as raising Han-u (Korean traditional cattle) and pigs and in Hwahyeon-myeon.

 Various types of minerals are produced in Pocheon such as feldspar in Naechon-myeon, coal, graphite, silica, gold, silver, and copper in Sinbuk-myeon and Changsu-myeon and iron ore, and limestone in Yeongbuk-myeon.

 In the city, roughly 2,166 small and medium-sized manufacturers produce textiles and metal products.
 The commerce is developed mainly in Pocheon-dong and Seondan-dong.
 The Sin-eup 5 day market is held every fifth and tenth day of the month and garners a lot of customers.
 Pocheon makgeolli (unfiltered rice wine) and Idong galbi (marinated short ribs) are nationwide famous local specialties named after the city and Idong-myeon.